 Aside from the software slowdowns, let’s just agree that instead of a sanitizing gimmick that only works on a few millimeters of each earbud, maybe LG should just make a bud that’s easy to clean.
 Even still, some shoppers will enjoy how the case can sanitize the small grille on the earbuds, and if that’s worth it to you, happy listening.
 At the right price, it’s a very capable set of buds that sounds really good with the right EQ setting.

 The LG TONE Free T90Q is a more premium headset, as revealed by the price ($156.99 at Amazon), but expense doesn’t equate to greatness.
 We like the Tone Free T90Q for its multitudinous EQ preset options, and the ability to make a custom EQ, but it falls short on the default sound profile.
 None of the EQ presets can get quite as close to our consumer curve as the cheaper FP8.

 The ability to transmit Bluetooth audio from analog sources separates the T90Q from the FP8.
 That’s right, you can connect the T90Q case to a 3.5mm port, and it will then transmit that signal to the earbuds.
 This feature seems like a gimmick, but it can come in handy if you’re caught on a flight and don’t want to use the jet’s complimentary earbuds.

 You also get Dolby Head Tracking support across devices, a first regarding wireless earbuds.
 When paired with Dolby Atmos content, the head tracking on the T90Q works akin to Apple Spatial Audio on AirPods.
-While this is a cool feature, some people may find it distracting or even jarring.

 If you don’t need a Bluetooth transmitter built into the case or Dolby Head Tracking technology, we recommend you save your money and get the FP8 instead.